Atlético Bucaramanga: History

-Atlético Bucaramanga's best campaign to date was achieved in the 1996–97 season.
+Atlético Bucaramanga's best campaign until then was achieved in the 1996–97 season.
 This campaign lasted sixteen months, making it the longest in Colombian football history.
 The club was managed that year by Carlos Mario Hoyos, a former defender for Deportivo Cali.
 His roster had no stars, and in fact was mostly composed of the same players who had led the club to the Primera B title two years prior.
 The team performed as expected in the first half of the season, achieving unremarkable results.
 However, they suddenly came together in the Torneo Adecuación, finishing second overall and earning a playoff with Deportes Quindío to determine the Adecuación winners, which would be playing the championship final.
 A 90th-minute goal by Orlando Ballesteros won the two-legged tie for Bucaramanga and sent them into the final against América de Cali, who had won the Apertura tournament.
 Although América won both legs of the final, the runner-up finish in the tournament allowed Bucaramanga to qualify for the 1998 Copa Libertadores.
 In that tournament, they qualified out of their first round group and reached the knockout stages, where they lost to Bolivian side Bolívar in the second round.

 The 1996–97 season, however, did not fundamentally change the club's fortunes, and they once again slipped down the table.
 In 2001, they finished last place over two stages and were relegated again.
 However, DIMAYOR decided to expand the top flight from 16 to 18 teams for the 2002 season, which offered Bucaramanga the chance to save themselves in a triangular playoff with Primera B teams Cúcuta Deportivo and Unión Magdalena.
 Bucaramanga's second-place finish (including a win in penalties over arch-rivals Cúcuta Deportivo) was good enough to keep the team in the top tier despite being unable to score a single goal in both matches of the playoff.

 Los Leopardos qualified for the semifinal stage in both tournaments of the 2002 season as well as the 2004 Finalización tournament, but in the mid-2000s their fortunes began to decline.
 They narrowly avoided relegation in 2007, but failed to escape the drop in 2008, sealing their relegation in the last match of the first stage of that year's Finalización with a 3–0 loss to Deportivo Pereira, who were the other side with a chance to get relegated that season.